 4. Consult a Lemon Law Attorney

 Consider consulting with an attorney who specializes in Lemon Law.
-Many attorneys offer free consultations and work on a contingency fee basis, meaning they don’t get paid unless you win your case.
+Many attorneys offer free consultations and work on a contingency fee basis, meaning they don't get paid unless you receive compensation.

 5. Prepare Your Claim